 Something to Consider

-The third quarter Forward in Faith newsletter is here.
+The 2017 fourth quarter Forward in Faith newsletter is here.

 Inside you will find the updates of what’s moving forward in faith.

 TEN REASONS YOUR CHURCH ISN’T GROWING (OR GROWING AS QUICKLY AS YOU’D LIKE)

 What follows is a list of ten things that might be holding your church back from realizing the potential of its mission.
 The points that follow are, frankly, a bit blunt as well as short.
 But you’ll figure out fairly quickly which apply and which don’t.
 While we’re often the last to see what so many others see, once someone names it, we’re free to deal with it.
 In fact, among those who take it seriously and act, progress often ensues.